 SJD Barcelona Children’s Hospital’s Child Abuse Functional Unit was the first in Spain which was created to treat children affected by sexual abuse.
-Since 1995, the Unit’s staff have been treating girls and boys under the age of 18 and assessing all patients who are suspected to have been a victim of such acts, so that, if the suspicion is confirmed, they can help them to overcome this traumatic experience and try to ensure that they don’t suffer this type of abuse again.
+Since 1995, the Unit’s staff have been treating girls and boys under the age of 18 and assessing all patients who are suspected to have been a victim of such acts.
+The goal is to help them to overcome this traumatic experience and try to ensure that they don’t suffer this type of abuse again.

-The main objective of this multidisciplinary Unit linked to the Paediatrics Department is to provide a medical and psychosocial response in cases where minors have reported situations of abuse, and to act when there is a strong suspicion on behalf of the family members or professionals who look after them.
-The UFAM, supported by the Official Medical Association of Barcelona (COMB), evaluates and diagnoses minors and treats the consequences of each case.
+The main objective of this multidisciplinary Unit linked to the Paediatrics Department, Mental Health and Social Work is to provide medical and psychosocial response in cases where minors have reported situations of abuse.
 The Child Abuse Unit staff also treat adolescents that have sexually abused other underage children.

 FAQs about the UFAM

-If the situation took place over 72 hours ago, ask the Child Abuse Functional Unit about the steps to take.
+If the situation has occurred beyond 72 hours, ask the Child Abuse Functional Unit about the steps to take.
 You can also call the free helpline Infància Respon (child protection) on 116 111.
-This department of the Directorate General of Child and Adolescent Services (DGAIA) also has an email address where you can report cases of child or adolescent abuse (email@example.com).
+This department of the Directorate General of Child and Adolescent Services (DGAIA) also has an email address where you can report cases of child or adolescent abuse (firstname.lastname@example.org).

 The patients in the Unit are boys and girls between the ages of zero and 18 years who are suspected to have suffered a type of sexual abuse.
 Child sexual abuse is considered to be the situation in which a person with a position of power (an adult or an older child) uses coercion or forces a boy or girl to perform any type of sexual activity.